mattmartin14/dream_machine/go_code/fake_data/readme.md

 <hr></hr>
 <h4>Other Thoughts</h4>

-Down the road, I could expand this handle other file formats such as parquet, but I have not gotten to that just yet.
+Down the road, I was thinking of expanding the CLI to do the following:

+- Add "append" as an action in addition to the "create" verb
+- Add "parquet" as an additional noun to support create parquet files

 Enjoy!